 Help I'm Drowning in Debt

-How to play defense with your debt
+How to play defense when you're drowning in debt

 What does that mean to play offense and defense?
 Let's start with defense.